About the Simon-Skjodt Center for the Prevention of Genocide

 Our Approach

 The Simon-Skjodt Center for the Prevention of Genocide uses a multi-pronged program of research, policy engagement, training and education, outreach, and coalition building.
-We focus on disrupting mass atrocities at every stage through three strategic approaches:
+We focus on disrupting mass violence at every stage through three strategic approaches:

 Prevention tools and practices.
-Identifying ways in which governments and institutions can intervene at the early warning signs of potential violence, and calling for action before atrocities begin.
+Identifying ways in which governments and institutions can intervene at the early warning signs of potential violence, and calling for action before mass atrocities begin.

 Crisis response.
 Mobilizing lawmakers and foreign policy leaders to take action to save lives when violence explodes.